hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 ## Where to buy the Suunto Traverse
 <a  href="http://www.amazon.com/gp/product/B014PNZKC0/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B014PNZKC0&linkCode=as2&tag=hikeve-20&linkId=IMZJLZ6YNLBHIO2O"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B014PNZKC0&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=as2&o=1&a=B014PNZKC0" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

+## Discounts
+Before deciding if you should upgrade to an Ambit3 you should have a look at the <a href="http://www.hikeventures.com/deals/#Suunto+Ambit2">Ambit2 prices</a>  which are much lower than the <a href="http://www.hikeventures.com/deals/#Suunto+Ambit3">Ambit3 prices</a>.
+If you don't need the latest and the best then the Ambit2 should be fine as well.